orangejuice/blog/data/activity/movie-西线无战事-2022/record.en.md

 date: 2022-10-31 06:19:21+08:00
 douban:
   rating: 8.5
-  subtitle: 2022 / Germany, USA, UK / Drama, Action, War / Edward Berger / Felix
+  subtitle: 2022 / Germany USA UK / Drama Action War / Edward Berger / Felix
-    Kammerer, Albrecht Schuch
+    Kammerer Albrecht Schuch
 ---

-The battlefield is very realistic, the Western film crew shooting this kind of scene seems very mature, they are able to do it offhand.
-It is a history that needs constant reflection, it is timeless no matter when you watch it.
-While watching, one cannot help but worry about the current and future fate.
+The battlefield scenes are truly realistic, showcasing the maturity of Western film crews in handling such settings—they have it down to a fine art.
+It depicts a history that must be revisited and reflected upon often, timeless no matter when watched.
+Watching it always provokes worries about the present and future fate.